 Visits and Workshops

 All of our children have the opportunity to experience a wide range of trips and visits linked to Science throughout their time at Elmgrove.
 Visits include visiting Kew Gardens, the Science Museum and the Natural History Museum.
-We have had workshops from the Chelsea Physic Garden, Ranger Stu and have had STEM ambassadors visiting classes to share their experiences of working within scientific careers.
-Elmgrove has also linked with Harrow High so that children in Year 5 and 6 can visit the science laboratories and experience secondary school science.
+Previously we have had workshops from the Chelsea Physic Garden, Ranger Stu and have had STEM ambassadors visiting classes to share their experiences of working within scientific careers.

 Science Week at Elmgrove took part from 14th to 18th March 2022.
-We engaged in lessons hosted by the National Farmer’s Union, Year 6 have created incredible posters which will be entered into a national competition and we created displays from Year 1 - 6 to show what we have been learning throughout the year.
+We engaged in lessons hosted by the National Farmer’s Union on the topic of Growth, Year 6 have created incredible posters which will be entered into a national competition and we created displays from Year 1 - 6 to show what we have been learning throughout the year.

-Please follow the links below to see an overview of the work our year groups have completed.
+Please follow the links below to see an overview of the work our year groups completed.